 Larb Gai Nikki-Style

-Ingredients1 h servings 270 cals
+Ingredients1 h servings 270

 - Whisk lemon juice, lime juice, fish sauce, rice vinegar, sugar, cayenne, and lemon zest together in a bowl until dressing is smooth.

 - Spread ground turkey in a thin layer in a arge skillet; add garlic.
 Pour enough water into the skillet to cover the turkey; bring to a boil.
 Cook and stir turkey mixture, breaking the meat apart with a fork, until turkey is browned and crumbly, 7 to 10 minutes.
 Drain liquid and transfer turkey to a large glass bowl.

 - Mix red onion, carrot, chestnuts, Thai chile peppers, green onions, mint, basil, and cilantro into turkey until well combined.
 Refrigerate mixture until chilled, about 30 minutes.